acntech/kollective-query/README.md

 Example: `sort=-name,age` - Sort by name descending, then age ascending.

 #### Sort alphabetically
-In certain cases you might want to enforce that even numeric values are sorted alphabetically, so 1000 is less than 30.
+In certain cases you might want to enforce that even numeric values are sorted alphabetically, so e.g. 1000 is less than 30.
 In those cases you can prepend the sort property with a tilde (~).

 Example: `sort=~age` - Sort by age alphabetically.